 There are three main strategies to get out of the coronavirus lockdown, but each exposes us to the risk of a second wave of infections and further blocks if things do not go as planned.

-Bans, curfews and restrictions on daily life for half of the planet's population have become the new normal.
-But as we adjust to these coronavirus measures, what prospect is there of returning to the "old normal"?
+Bans, curfews and limitations on daily life for half the planet's population have become the new normal.
+But as we adjust to these coronavirus measures, what prospect is there of returning to the “old normal”?
 What is the exit strategy from the coronavirus?

 If you are hoping for a return to your old life, I have good news and bad news: it will happen, but I don't think soon.
-"It is absolutely true that government consultants and researchers are considering the issue of a coronavirus exit strategy".
-To say it is the epidemiologist Mark Woolhouse of the University of Edinburgh, UK.
-But what will the exit strategies of the different nations be?
-The lack of coordination at the international level could lead to problems of "patchy" infections.
+“It is absolutely true that government consultants and researchers are considering the question of a coronavirus exit strategy”.
+The epidemiologist says it Mark Woolhouse from the University of Edinburgh, UK.
+But what will be the exit strategies of the different nations?
+The lack of coordination at an international level could lead to patchy contagion problems.

 The lockdowns that many nations are enduring are a short-term strategy to reduce the average number of infections and stop their exponential growth.
-With a term you've heard for weeks, "flattening of the curve".
-The approach aims to prevent hospital overload, reduce the number of deaths and buy time to increase beds, understand the virus and find new treatments.
+With a term you've been hearing for weeks, "flattening the curve."
+The approach is aimed at preventing hospitals from being overwhelmed, reducing the number of deaths and buying time to increase beds, understand the virus and find new treatments.

 However, blocking is not a long-term strategy.

-"We want to get out of the way because of all the damage it is doing, economically and psychologically," he says.
-Woolhouse.
+“We want to get out of lockdown because of all the damage it is doing, economically and psychologically,” he says Woolhouse.
 But removing the restrictions can cause the infection rate to grow exponentially again.

 Developing an exit strategy, therefore, becomes a question of determining the best time to eliminate the restrictions and the actions to be taken to keep a return of infections under control.